Here’s everything about the shelf life of grapefruit. Learn how long grapefruits last, how do you tell if one is bad, and how you should store them.

 How To Tell If Grapefruit Is Bad?

-- Seems off in any other way.
+Of course, if anything about the fruit seems off, you should discard that grapefruit too.
 Your senses are pretty good at spotting fruits that are no longer safe to eat.
 Use your eyes, nose, and taste buds to ensure that old grapefruit is still okay to consume.

-The first sign that your grapefruit has started deteriorating is usually the collapse of stem-end ([PU]) due to moisture loss.
+The first sign that your grapefruit has started deteriorating is usually the collapse of stem-end due to moisture loss.

 If you notice that yours is soft near that area, it’s time to use it, or at least make a plan of doing that within a day or two.
 Otherwise, that specimen might get to a point it’s no good anymore.